All articles

 Anticipate NIS 2, or endure its implementation?

-With over 150 ISO 27001 certification projects under our belt, we've found that the main mistake is to treat NIS 2 as a simple checklist.
+With over 150 ISO 27001 certification projects under our belt, we've found that the biggest mistake is to reduce NIS 2 to a simple regulatory checklist.

 Taking the time to anticipate: a strategic challenge